31.01.2026

 Conclusion

-Testing your Internet connection speed on Ubuntu 20.04 using Speedtest-CLI is a fast and reliable method, especially for server environments where graphical tools are unavailable.
-By following this guide, you can measure your download and upload speeds, check latency, and even select specific servers for testing.
-This allows you to monitor your network performance effectively, troubleshoot connectivity issues, and ensure that your server maintains optimal Internet bandwidth.
+Testing internet speed on Ubuntu 20.04 using Speedtest-CLI is a fast and reliable solution, especially for server environments without a graphical interface.
+With this tool, you can measure download and upload speeds, monitor latency, and troubleshoot network performance issues.

 FAQ